what we did

 They found that employees felt like the intranet site, built in SharePoint 2007, was dated and that important information was hard to find.
 And when employees did manage to find the content they were looking for, it was often outdated as well.

 The Polyclinic wanted the updated site to reengage employees and improve company-wide communications.
 It envisioned a platform where employees could easily identify new content that was useful, relevant, and accurate.
 In addition, it wanted to improve the quality and delivery of corporate communications.

 The Polyclinic Pulse

 The revamped Pulse site is a “one-stop location” for users to access everything they need, says Shankar.

-Built in SharePoint 2013, Pulse serves up news, announcements, and at-a-glance performance metrics, including both patient-centric metrics (new and arrived patients) and internal announcements, such as events, new hires, and newly-published wiki entries.
+Built in the latest version of Microsoft SharePoint, Pulse serves up news, announcements, and at-a-glance performance metrics, including both patient-centric metrics (new and arrived patients) and internal announcements, such as events, new hires, and newly-published wiki entries.